BenCaiello/PalmettoBUG/docs/source/SingleCellAnalysis.rst

 cells as the sample population, but instead the aggregate statistic (mean / median) of each sample / image in the dataset.

+**Selecting the Experimental 'N'**

+PalmettoBUG lets you select an experimental 'N' for how statistical tests are performed.
+By default, this is 'sample_id' -- essentially treating each ROI / image as an experimental unit when plotting and doing hypothesis tests.
+However, it is not uncommon to have multiple images / ROIs from one animal where the animal is the real biological / experimental unit of interest and not each individual image.
+In this case, if you are intending on doing stats inside PalmettoBUG (although generally it is better if stats are done outside PalmettoBUG - after exporting the data - by an expert using a more statistically-focused software) then you can use an alternate column in the data as your experimental N. In thge GUI, this is usually patient_id.

+The way this works is that an aggregate statistic (the mean) is taken for the data within each category of the selected N column, and then those means are used for the statistical tesst / plot.
+Normally, this means aggregating the cell data within each ROI, if applicable.
+The functions affected by this include the statistical tests, cell-type abundance plots where a distribution is shown, and the state expression plots
+(in scripting, these are the methods of a palmettobug.Analysis object which have an 'N_column' parameter).
+It also affects certain spatial functions, including SpaceANOVA & the statistics run on EDT transforms.

+**Critically for the Experimental N:** whatever column you use must contain categories that are unique to each condition - you absolutely cannot have categories that are shared between conditions.
+In practice, this means that if one or more patient_id's is shared across the conditions, then you must  edit it to make sure that the patient_id's become unique for each condition (say, by appending the condition name to the patient_id, even if it 'splits' a patient_id category).

 .. warning::

    Variability or batch effects between different runs of the